MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Note:**

-The below updates are applicable for TeamsOnly customers using Microsoft Teams PowerShell version 3.0.0 onwards
+The below updates are applicable for TeamsOnly customers using Microsoft Teams PowerShell version 3.0.0 onwards.

-*Deprecated Attributes* - Theses are no longer relevant to Teams and will not be displayed in this commandlet's output.
+*Deprecated Attributes* - Theses are no longer relevant to Teams and will not be displayed in this cmdlet's output.

 - AcpInfo
 - AdminDescription